 2. Check Server Status

-It seems that maybe there are issues with the game servers at the moment.
+It seems there may be issues with the game servers at the moment.
 So, we’ll recommend you to check for the server status of the game to ensure whether the server is having a downtime/outage issue or not.
 To do so:

-- Make sure to visit the official Tom Clancy’s Rainbow Six Server Status page.
+- Visit the official Tom Clancy’s Rainbow Six Server Status page.